reicraftscodes/group-4-dissertation/VIT_ARCHITECTURE.md

 <a id="late-fusion"></a>
 # Late Fusion ViT (LateFusionViT)

+Architecture Overview

-- Separate ViT encoders for RGB and thermal
+- Separate encoders process RGB and thermal inputs independently.
-- Fusion occurs after encoding, either by combining features or predictions.
-  - Feature fusion: Combines features before classification
-  - Prediction fusion: Separate classifiers, then combine predictions
+- Fusion happens either at the feature level (combining encoded features) or prediction level (combining outputs of separate classifiers).
+- Fusion strategies control how information from both modalities is merged.
+  - The fusion type (e.g., concat, add, attention) defines how features or predictions are combined adaptively.

+<a id="late-fusion-layer"></a>
+### Fusion Layer Details
+- **Feature Fusion**: Combines the feature outputs from each modality’s ViT encoder before passing to a shared classifier.

+- **Prediction Fusion**: Applies separate classifiers on each modality’s features, then combines the predictions (e.g., averaging or weighted sum).
 ___

 <a id="how-fine-tuning-works"></a>